 The purpose of the National Junior Grange Ambassador program is to provide an opportunity for outstanding Junior Grangers, selected by their State Grange, to attend the National Grange Convention and build their leadership potential.
 They will be given the opportunity to build relationships with other Junior Grangers and Grangers across the Nation.
 They will receive vital training that will be instrumental in developing the Junior Grange programs within their state, as well as preparing them for their future in the Grange.

 Applicants are only permitted to apply and run for National Junior Grange Ambassador one time in their Junior Career.
-Applicants running for Ambassador are to attend the National Grange convention for the year they are applying for and at the costs of the applicant.
+Applicants running for Ambassador are to attend the National Grange convention and attend meal functions and activities determined by the National Junior Grange Director, at the costs of the applicant.

 All applicants are required to meet the following criteria: